I was shopping for groceries when the man smiled at me.

 There’s a time for resting and hibernating.
 The end of a relationship, for instance, is a dark winter night when all you want to do is sit and read while drinking tea and listening to jazz.

-But eventually you reach a time when you gotta come out of the snooze-zone.
-It’s the time between times, when winter is not quite over and spring hasn’t yet sprung.
+But eventually you reach a time when you have to come out of the snooze-zone.
+It’s the time between times, when, literally or figuratively, winter is not quite over and spring hasn’t yet sprung.

 This is when we need to pay attention.